-- "(a) SEED Grants to States.-The Secretary shall provide from the funds appropriated under subsection (c)(1) a grant of up to \$1,000,000 to each State that has not created a qualified high risk pool as of the date of the enactment of this section for the State's costs of creation and initial operation of such a pool. - "(b) MATCHING FUNDS FOR OPERATION OF POOLS.- - "(1) IN GENERAL.-In the case of a State that has established a qualified high risk pool that-
+"(a) SEED GRANTS TO STATES.-The Secretary shall provide from the funds appropriated under subsection (c)(1) a grant of up to \$1,000,000 to each State that has not created a qualified high risk pool as of the date of the enactment of this section for the State's costs of creation and initial operation of such a pool.

+"(b) MATCHING FUNDS FOR OPERATION OF POOLS.
-"(A) restricts premiums charged under the pool to no more than 150 percent of the premium for applicable standard risk rates;

-"(B) offers a choice of two or more coverage options

-through the pool; and
+"(1) IN GENERAL.-In the case of a State that has established a qualified high risk pool that-"(A) restricts premiums charged under the pool to no more than 150 percent of the premium for applicable standard risk rates; "(B) offers a choice of two or more coverage options through the pool; and in connection with the operation of the pool.
+(2) ALLOTMENT.-The amounts appropriated under subsection (c)(2) for a fiscal year shall be made available to the States in accordance with a formula that is based upon the number of uninsured individuals in the States.

-"(C) has in effect a mechanism reasonably designed to ensure continued funding of losses incurred by the State after the end of fiscal year 2004 in connection with operation of the pool;

-the Secretary shall provide, from the funds appropriated under subsection (c)(2) and allotted to the State under paragraph (2), a grant of up to 50 percent of the losses incurred by the State in connection with the operation of the pool.
+'(C) has in effect a mechanism reasonably designed to ensure continued funding of losses incurred by the State after the end of fiscal year 2004 in connection with operation of the pool; the Secretary shall provide, from the funds appropriated under subsection (c)(2) and allotted to the State under paragraph (2), a grant of up to 50 percent of the losses incurred by the State